l2ctsinghua/l2c/README.md

 ---

+Version 0.8

 ##Introduction

 The goal of L2C project is to build a compiler to implement formally certified tranlation from a **Lustre**-like synchronous data-flow language which totally covers **Lustre V6** to **Clight**.
-The latest open source version of L2C has completed the certified translation from a mono-clocked Lustre-like language to Clight.
+This open source version of L2C has completed the certified translation from a mono-clocked Lustre-like language to Clight.
 Next we will open the nested-clocked version.

 > ####Nouns Explaination
 >> #####Lustre